 The Treatise requires a password since it is a benefit available to members of the Section.
-To receive a password, contact Jeremy Citron, Section Administrator.
+To receive a password, contact Cheri Wright, Section Administrator.
 To join the Section, please submit a membership application.

 Our concept for the Treatise is that of a formal, systematic discourse of observations, interpretations, findings, and conclusions of environmental and land use law specific to Florida.
 The Treatise includes peer–reviewed articles, relevant topics on Florida environmental and land use law, procedural as well as substantive guidance, technical and legal discussions, key subject index, research aids, and modular compilation of articles by areas of practice.